You will find important information about DelVal in the links below.

 - Criminal activity and disruptive behavior complaints - Complaints involving matters of a criminal nature or disruptive behavior should be directed to Public Safety at 215.489.4444

-- Bias-motivated incidents - Refer to the University Bias Incident Policy
+- Bias-motivated incidents - The University Bias Incident Policy

 In the unlikely event that an issue cannot be resolved by the University, students may file a complaint with their respective State Licensing Authority.
 For residential students taking courses on-campus, the Pennsylvania Department of Education - Postsecondary and Adult Education would be the applicable agency.
 For online students, the state agency would generally correspond with the student's state of residence.
 These agencies should be contacted only after the student has registered a complaint with the University and has not received a response to the request for resolution.
 Contact information for all fifty states, the District of Columbia, and U.S. Territories is set forth below.